Peter Arcidiacono

-Peter Arcidiacono (born 1971) is an American economist and econometrician.
+Peter S. Arcidiacono (born 1971) is an American economist and econometrician.
 After receiving his Ph.D. from the University of Wisconsin–Madison in 1999, he has taught at Duke University.
 He became a fellow of the Econometric Society in 2018.

 Arcidiacono is known for his research contributions to three fields: affirmative action in higher education, structural estimation of dynamic discrete choice models, and college major choice, having written survey papers on each topic.

 He has also published papers on peer effects, racial discrimination, the minimum wage, and marriage markets.